-The most recent actuarial valuation as at December 31, 2012 indicated a \$1,370 million funding deficit for basic pension benefits.
-The next valuation will be as at December 31, 2015 with results available in 2016.
+The most recent actuarial valuation for the Plan as at December 31, 2015 indicated a \$2,224 million funding surplus for basic pension benefits on a going concern basis.
+The next valuation will be as at December 31, 2018, with results available in 2019.

 Employers participating in the Plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the Plan records accrued liabilities and accrued assets for the Plan in aggregate with the result that there is no consistent and reliable basis for allocating the obligation, assets and cost to the individual employers participating in the Plan.
+This is because the Plan records accrued liabilities and accrued assets for the Plan in aggregate resulting in no consistent and reliable basis for allocating the obligation, assets and cost to the individual employers participating in the Plan.

-The Foundation paid \$480 (2015 - \$477) for employer contributions to the Plan in fiscal 2016.
+The Foundation paid \$547 (2016 - \$480) for employer contributions to the Plan in fiscal 2017.